poletaevvlad/cmdparse/crates/cmdparse/examples/README.md

 gen
 ```

-This example program demonstrates how `cmd_parser` can be used to build redis-like in-memory
+This example program demonstrates how `cmdparse` can be used to build redis-like in-memory
 key-value storage with an interactive CLI interface.

 **Demonstrated functionality**: